-The information on the next few pages applies solely to undergraduate students who declared an English major in Fall 2021 or later1.
-Each section includes critical information about different requirements of the B.A. in English.
+The information on the next few pages addresses different requirements of the B.A. in English.
 If you're a transfer student, check the end of the section for transfer tips that will help you graduate according to plan.
 If you have any questions about the information below, please consult your faculty advisor.